edisplay/polyfiller/files/docs/api.md

 });
 ```

-Also this option is available like method:
+Also this option is available like a method:

 ```js
 var polyfiller = new Polyfiller;